 Sleep complications around this age

-No matter how much she is (or isn’t) sleeping or napping during this age, Baby is getting closer to the point where using a pacifier to soothe themselves to sleep isn’t recommended, and taking a bottle to bed, even a bottle of water, is already not recommended.
-Toddlers who still suck on pacifiers to fall asleep by age 2 may be at a higher risk for effects to the shape of her mouth or her teeth.
-Luckily, she is also at the right age to start to attach to other comfort objects that could help soothe her, like blankets or soft toys, and safety guidelines say that toddlers older than 12 months old can safely fall asleep in beds with blankets or soft toys in them.
+No matter how much they are (or isn’t) sleeping or napping during this age, Baby is getting closer to the point where using a pacifier to soothe themself to sleep isn’t recommended, and taking a bottle to bed, even a bottle of water, is already not recommended.
+Toddlers who still suck on pacifiers to fall asleep by age 2 may be at a higher risk for effects to the shape of their mouth or their teeth.
+Luckily, they are also at the right age to start to attach to other comfort objects that could help soothe them, like blankets or soft toys, and safety guidelines say that toddlers older than 12 months old can safely fall asleep in beds with blankets or soft toys in them.

-If your toddler is very attached to a pacifier or bottle to fall asleep with at night, it can be helpful to try to introduce another comfort object to her first, and wait until she is fully attached to the new object before starting to think about phasing out her old stand-by.
+If your toddler is very attached to a pacifier or bottle to fall asleep with at night, it can be helpful to try to introduce another comfort object to them first, and wait until they are fully attached to the new object before starting to think about phasing out their old stand-by.
 However, it never hurts to speak with Baby‘s doctor or other healthcare provider about the use of comfort objects and pacifiers, as they might have a different set of recommendations.

 - National Sleep Foundation.
 “National Sleep Foundation Recommends New Sleep Times.”
 Sleep Foundation.
 National Sleep Foundation, February 2 2015.
 Web.